retrozinndev/colorshell/README.md

 It's a cli tool to generate color schemes from an image.

 ## 🖼️ Wallpapers

-When you're at the [Installation](#%EF%B8%8F-installation) process, you can choose whether you want to install the wallpapers or not. <br>
+These are not included in the shell anymore, because the repository was getting too big in size.
+So you'll have to add it in your own.

-If you chose to not, either define the `$WALLPAPERS` variable in your hyprland user configuration to your wallpapers folder, or create the `~/wallpapers` directory.
+You can define the `WALLPAPERS` variable in your hyprland user configuration to your wallpapers folder, or create the `~/wallpapers` directory and put your wallpapers there.

-You can select any of the images inside `~/wallpapers` by pressing <kbd>SUPER</kbd> + <kbd>W</kbd> or by accessing the Control Center and clicking in the image icon on top.
+Also, you can select any of the images inside `~/wallpapers` by pressing
+<kbd>SUPER</kbd> + <kbd>W</kbd> or by accessing the Control Center and clicking in the image

-### ℹ️ Source
-None of the wallpapers available in this repo are made by me!
-You can find sources inside the [`WALLPAPERS.md`](/WALLPAPERS.md) file. (it took me a lot of time to make this sources list 😭)
+icon on top.

 ## ✔️ What's included in this shell
 <details>